MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/properties/devenv-images-property.md

 A list of comma-separated strings that represents paths to image files.
 The default is blank, with no images being used by the control add-in.

-The path string can be a combination of a valid literal path and wildcard characters (* and ?), but it does not support regular expressions.
+You can specify multiple files within the same path string by using a combination of a valid literal path and wildcard characters (* and ?).
+However, it does not support regular expressions.

 ## Remarks